C++23: deducing “this” into Rust traits

 }

-Prefixes are ugly. this works, but why does it have to be a pointer?
-Probably some historical reason, oh well.
-And we still have the fact that it’s entirely optional, many people don’t like including it when it’s not required, and we didn’t eliminate the rule of implicit this-> and thus are still susceptible to bugs caused by accidentally referring to the wrong thing.
+Prefixes are aesthetically unpleasant.
+Using the this keyword works, but it’s still entirely optional, many people don’t like including it when it’s not required, and we didn’t eliminate the rule of implicit this-> and thus are still susceptible to bugs caused by accidentally referring to the wrong variable.

 Public survey

 How do other languages handle this?
-Let’s go back in time, and have a look at emulating OOP in C:
+Let’s go back in time, and have a look at how OOP can be emulated in C:

 struct Ghost {